GalRogozinski/Milestone-Delete/README.md

 # Milestone-Delete
-Used to delete a specific milestone from devnet.
+Used to delete a specific milestones from devnet.
 It is only good for milestones that are made of a bundle of 2 transactions.
 The milestone data is hard coded.
-One needs to change `hash1`, `hash2` (tail and head of the milestone bundle) and `milestoneIndex`.
+One needs to change `milestone index`, `tail`, `head`, `bundle hash`,`tip1` and `tip2`.

 ### Build
 `mvn clean package`